tackme31/SitecoreEmmetExtensions/README.md

 # Flexible Container
-*Flexible Container* is a Sitecore rendering to generate a placeholder container with Emmet-like syntax.
+*Flexible Container* is a Sitecore rendering to generate a placeholder container with Emmet abbreviation.

 **This software is in early stage of development.**